+The fiducie estate is separated from the personal estate of the fiduciaire, as well as from any other fiducie estate managed by the fiduciaire.
 It implies, on the one hand, that its assets may only be seized by creditors whose rights have arisen in connection with this separate fiducie estate.
 On the other hand, in the case of the liquidation or bankruptcy of the fiduciaire, or in any other situation of the fiduciaire generally affecting the rights of its personal creditors, the assets comprising the fiducie estate are not affected by these procedures.

 In the absence of any official publication of the fiducie, it is possible that third parties having recourse on the fiduciaire acting on its own behalf or on behalf of other fiducie estates seize assets that form part of a fiducie estate other than the one on the occasion of which their claim arose.
-In such case, it will be possible to obtain the release of the seizure by injunction.
+In such cases, it will be possible to obtain the release of the seizure by injunction.

-The fiduciaire has the obligation to keep a separate accounting of its personal estate and each of the other fiducie estates.
+The fiduciaire is obliged to keep a separate accounting of its personal estate and each of the other fiducie estates.
 This is essential for the fiduciaires, which are all regulated entities, some of which are subject to capital adequacy rules that would have potentially damaging consequences if they considered the assets and liabilities attached to the fiducie estates.